kdenhartog/Personal-Blog/_posts/2025-11-16-prediction-market-security-hedge.md

 Prediction markets aren't a new concept, but they are a tool being used more widely these days.
-For the most part, these are being used for pseudo-gambling on events, but there's something more interesting about them for me.
+For the most part, these are being used for pseudo-gambling on events, but there's something more interesting in them for me.
 What if a prediction market could be used as a tool to model risk in the same way What does an actuary do for an insurance company?
 If we presume that a prediction The market can leverage information asymmetry; could we then use the price